Good health is a Gift.

 We process this personal data for the following purposes:

-If you are a contact person operating the portal at your location/practice (e.g. IT administrator, appointed healthcare professional), you may provide us with certain personal data when you contact us to understand or discuss the features and use of the portal.
+If you are a contact person for the operation of the portal at your location/practice (e.g. IT administrator, appointed healthcare professional), you may provide us with certain personal data when you contact us to understand or discuss the features and use of the portal.

 In the event of a service request, the following personal data can also be viewed by authorized myon.clinic employees: